timbenniks/contentstack-implementation-guide-next/README.md

 Before you can run this code, you will need a Contentstack "Stack" to connect to.
 Follow the following steps to seed a Stack that this codebase understands.

-> If you installed this Kickstart via the Contentstack Markertplace or the new accoutn onboarding, you can skip this step.
+> If you installed this Kickstart via the Contentstack Markertplace or the new account onboarding, you can skip this step.

 ### Install the CLI